Lattice of stable matchings: Rotations

+Matchings from lower sets

 If the rotations are given the same partial ordering as their corresponding join-irreducible stable matchings, then Birkhoff's representation theorem gives a one-to-one correspondence between lower sets of rotations and all stable matchings.
 The set of rotations associated with any given stable matching can be obtained by changing the given matching by rotations downward in the partial ordering, choosing arbitrarily which rotation to perform at each step, until reaching the bottom element, and listing the rotations used in this sequence of changes.
 The stable matching associated with any lower set of rotations can be obtained by applying the rotations to the bottom element of the lattice of stable matchings, choosing arbitrarily which rotation to apply when more than one can apply.

 Every pair $(x,y)$ of elements of a given stable matching instance belongs to at most two rotations: one rotation that, when applied to the lower of two matchings, removes other assignments to $x$ and $y$ and instead assigns them to each other, and a second rotation that, when applied to the lower of two matchings, removes pair $(x,y)$ from the matching and finds other assignments for those two elements.
 Because there are $n^2$ pairs of elements, there are $O(n^2)$ rotations.

-Mathematical properties
+Properties of the lattice

 Universality

 Beyond being a finite distributive lattice, there are no other constraints on the lattice structure of stable matchings.
 This is because, for every finite distributive lattice $L$, there exists a stable matching instance whose lattice of stable matchings is isomorphic to $L$.

 More strongly, if a finite distributive lattice has $k$ elements, then it can be realized using a stable matching instance with at most $k^2-k+4$ doctors and hospitals.

-Number of lattice elements
+Number of elements

 The lattice of stable matchings can be used to study the computational complexity of counting the number of stable matchings of a given instance.
 From the equivalence between lattices of stable matchings and arbitrary finite distributive lattices, it follows that this problem has equivalent computational complexity to counting the number of elements in an arbitrary finite distributive lattice, or to counting the antichains in an arbitrary partially ordered set.
 Computing the number of stable matchings is #P-complete.